Jeremy Kirk SC

 When coming to the bar, he received the Bar Association’s prize for coming top of the bar exams.

-He has published many articles on constitutional, administrative and tort law.
+He has published many articles on constitutional, administrative and tort law, and on class actions.

 In his spare time, Jeremy is a director of Clonakilla Wines, the wine business run by his family.